FireStack-Lab/webz-examples/README.md

 access http://localhost:8000/node from modern browser(eg.chrome)

+## Features

+1.  a usable explorer
+2.  a usable wallet

 ## this example is using Umi.js and dva.js

 Umi.js is a lightweight framework for react apps